CDC extends transportation mask mandate until May 3

 The spokesperson also confirmed that the Transportation Security Administration, which handles enforcement of the order, is extending its security directive and emergency amendment for another 15 days.

-The decision was made in response to the increasing spread of the omicron subvariant in the U.S. and an increase in the 7-day moving average of cases, which have risen by nearly 10% over the last two weeks nationally.
+The decision was made in response to the increasing spread of the omicron subvariant in the U.S. and an increase in the 7-day moving average of cases, which have risen by around 25% over the last two weeks nationally.
 Certain states are seeing much larger increases in new cases.

+The CDC is following the science with this latest decision, says James Hodge, who directs the Center for Public Health Law and Policy at Arizona State University.

+"I believe that a two-week period is just enough to say we're watching very carefully," he says.
+"If we pull this mask mandate, we will have extended numbers of infections — that's not responsible and that's counter to the public's health."

 In a letter to Biden last month, the industry group Airlines for America argued that it was no longer necessary to keep the order in place.
 Florida's Republican Governor Ron DeSantis has also recently announced he's leading a multi-state lawsuit against the requirement to wear masks on public transit.